benyuan98/21-344-Project/README.md

 In Terminal a number ```k``` is printed.

-**3.** Type the following command in Terminal to compress the image:
+**3.** Run the following command in Terminal to compress the image:
 ```
 python imageComrpessionSVD.py photo.png k
 ```